-A cat that’s lying down flat on the floor with its ears back is feeling stressed or feeling threatened.
-Most of the time, the cat will also hold its tail close to its body.
-It will tuck all its limbs in tight.
-This body language suggests that they’re upset and want to be alone.
+A cat that’s lying down flat on the floor with their ears flattened back is feeling stressed or threatened.
+The cat will often curl their tail around or very close to their body and tightly tuck their paws, arms and legs under their body.
+This position suggests that they’re anxious or upset and want to be left alone.

 The classic Halloween cat

 The Halloween-cat stance is a classic pose that signals a cat’s feeling fearful.
 In the Halloween-cat stance, their fur bristles up and stands on end, their back arches, their tail either drops low or flares up and they sometimes break into a hiss or a snarl.
 Cats often assume this defensive and frightened pose when they’re feeling threatened by another cat or animal or are suddenly startled.

 You can read a lot into your cat’s emotions just by looking into their eyes.
 Here are some of the feelings your cats express through their pretty peepers.

 When a cat’s pupils dilate wide (4), they’re likely feeling anger, fear, excitement or playfulness.
 You often see the latter happen before a cat pounces on a toy, or finishes feasting on (and rolling in) catnip.
 Wide pupils might also mean the cat is anxious, stressed or overstimulated.
 Look for other body language clues —are they trying to swipe at you or bite you?
 Or are they sitting still and looking tense?

 Be mindful of your environment too.
 Wide pupils can also mean your cat is anxious or uncomfortable, especially if they’re on their way to the vet clinic, or a loud thunderstorm is raging outside.